 Vanilla Vodka + Vanilla Coke

 If you really want to lean into a sweet beverage that can double as dessert, opt for a Vanilla Coke with a splash of vanilla-flavored vodka.
-In our humble opinion, Vanilla Coke is one of the best variations of Coke, and adding a punch of vodka is a natural adult progression.
+Vanilla Coke has gotta be one of the best variations of Coke, so adding a punch of vodka is a natural progression.
 Top the whole thing with a scoop of vanilla ice cream and thank us later.

 Kahlúa + Pepsi

-Coffee cola—that’s what Pepsi and Kahlúa taste like together.
+Pepsi and Kahlúa come together to make coffee cola.
 The sweet coffee liqueur amps up Pepsi’s slightly more subtle flavors, while Pepsi gives the drink aggressive effervescence.
 Pepsi devotees, here’s your cocktail, finally.

 Orange Soda + Fireball